LucaScattolaro/LearningFromNetworks/README.md

     - Approximate version

 Problem: compute the clustering coefficient for the graph:
- - Algorithms: the ones that we will see during the course (since we did not cover this topic yet)
+ - Local clustering coefficient
+ - Global clustering coefficient

 Problem: compute the motifs of the network:
  - Algorithms: the ones that we will see during the course (since we did not cover this topic yet)

 **Baseline and Machines**:
 We will use the following implementations:
   - Closeness centrality
     - Exact version ----> https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.centrality.closeness_centrality.html#networkx.algorithms.centrality.closeness_centrality
-    - Eppstein-Wang algorithm
-    - Chechik-Cohen-Kaplan algorithm
+    - Eppstein-Wang algorithm ----> we will implement it ourselves (using the pseudocode we have seen in the lessons)
   - Betweeness centrality
     - Exact version ----> https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.centrality.betweenness_centrality.html#networkx.algorithms.centrality.betweenness_centrality
+    - Approximate version ----> we will implement it ourselves (using the pseudocode we have seen in the lessons)

-    - Approximate version
+  - Clustering coefficient

-.
-It	provides exact	methods	and	approximate	methods	and we will modify it to calculate the approximations
+    - Local clustering coefficient ---> we will implement it ourselves (using the pseudocode we have seen in the lessons)
+    - Global clustering coefficient ---> we will implement it ourselves (using the pseudocode we have seen in the lessons)

+  - Motifs ---> we don't know yet, we will choose after we have covered this topic in class

-- Machines	for	experiments: We are going to use different machines due to avalability:
+**Machine for experiments**: We are going to use different machines due to avalability:
-  - PC1: (Luca)
+  - PC1:
+      - CPU: Intel(R) Core(TM) i7-2670QM CPU @ 2.20GHz
+      - RAM: 6,0 GB
-  - PC2: (Alessandro)
+  - PC2:
+      - CPU: Intel(R) Core(TM) i5-3570K CPU @ 3.40GHz
+      - RAM: 8,0 GB
-  - PC3: (Alberto)
+  - PC3:
-  - PC4: (Lavoro Luca)
+      - CPU: Intel(R) Core(TM) i5-8250U CPU @ 1.60GHz-1.80 GHz
+      - RAM: 16,0 GB
+  - PC4 (LAVORO LUCA):
+      - CPU: Intel(R) Core(TM) i5-8250U CPU @ 1.60GHz-1.80 GHz
+      - RAM: 16,0 GB

 **Experiments**:
-  - compute	centralities	on	the	data and create a rank
+  - Compute centralities on the data, compare the results and create the rankings
+  - Compute clustering coefficients and analyze them
-  - compute	motifs and try to understand what these	motifs represent
+  - Compute motifs and try to understand what these motifs represent